 - A. Type I development actions involve permitted uses or development governed by clear and objective review criteria.
 Type I actions do not encompass discretionary land use decisions.
 Impacts have been recognized by the development and public facility standards. - B. The following are Type I actions: - 1.
 Those identified in this title as Type I actions; and - 2.
-Structures, improvements, or uses proposed to implement an approved development application, if consistent with the approval. - C. If the manager determines that the proposed use or structure was not contemplated, does not conform, or requires the application of discretionary review criteria or conditions of approval, it shall be processed as listed in the applicable district.
+Structures, improvements, or uses proposed to implement an approved Type II or Type III development application, provided: - a.
+It complies with all conditions of approval; and - b.
+The project complies with the minimums established by this title or as modified by the conditions of approval. - C. If the manager determines that the proposed development does not conform, with the applicable Type II or Type III decision, or requires submittal of a new Type II or Type III application, it shall be processed as provided in this title.
 The manager's determination shall not be subject to appeal. - D. Type I development actions shall be decided by the manager without public notice or hearing.
 Notice of a decision shall be provided to the applicant or the applicant's representative and owners of the subject property.
 The decision may be appealed by the applicant as provided in Chapter 17.18.
 The appeal shall be reviewed as a Type III hearing except that only the applicant and owners of the subject property shall be entitled to notice.